2019 Regional Qualifier

 3rd Place

-Students | Carolyn Lee, Jessica Rutledge, and Katie Bender
+Inventors | Carolyn Lee, Jessica Rutledge, and Katie Bender

 Teacher | Kevin Arne

-Atlanta International School | Fulton County
+Atlanta International School, Fulton County

 We are currently developing mouthwash pods using the food chemistry process of spherification.
 Our goal is to create a method to eliminate plastic packaging from household liquids like mouthwash.
 This is important because most household liquids are not only a mixture of toxic chemicals, but they come in packaging that is bad for the environment.
 The process of creation involves the chosen liquid, calcium lactate, and sodium alginate.
 This product is aimed to be used at not only homes but also for traveling purposes.